LukBude/storefront-backend/README.md

    integrated in an IDE.
 To make testing the storefront API a little bit easier, I have created the storefront-api-requests.http file, which allows for executing HTTP-requests, for example by using IntelliJ's HttpClient.
 Execute the Http-requests from top to bottom.
 Some of the endpoints require authentication and some require authorization on top of this.
-In order to be able to test requests, which require authorization, you will first have to create a user - this is the first request inside the storefront-api-requests.http - and in a second step add an entry to the table roles, assigning the additional role 'ADMIN' to the new user.
-   You can now execute the Http-requests one after the other, just be sure to provide the JWT token required for authentication wherever indicated in the storefront-api-request.http file.
+In order to be able to test requests, which require authorization, you will first have to create a user - this is the first request inside the storefront-api-requests.http - and in a second step add an entry to the table <em>roles<\em>, assigning the additional role 'ADMIN' to the new user.
+This is the only manual change to the database, which you have to do.
+Afterwards, you can execute the Http-requests one after the other, just be sure to provide the JWT token required for authentication wherever indicated in the storefront-api-request.http file.

 ## Run Jasmine Tests

-The different store models as well as the dashboard service have been tested using Jasmine.
+The different store models as well as the dashboard service have been tested via unit tests by making use of jasmine.
+The endpoints have been tested by making use of jasmine in combination with the node module supertest.
 In order to execute these tests, open a console inside the root folder of the storefront-backend repository and execute the command "npm run test".